joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 Arduino IDE has a debugger that comes with the ESP32 libs if there are some weird crashes happening.
 -------

-HEG Code notes:

-The noise_reduce() function in this version is still broken.
-That needs to be triggered.

-On the /listen or /stream page once the event listener/websocket is connected you can control and test the HEG through the Serial monitor.
-Right now there is a manual 75ms delay on the data stream, I'm going to create buffers as the new sensors will be WAY faster than TCP can handle.

 *-*-*-*-*-*-*
 Changelog: